otaneto/otaneto/README.md

 - 💗 I really love Vue.js, but I also work with ⚛ React!

-- 🌱 I’m currently learning Nuxt.js, Next.js, Vue and some new CSS tricks 🎩
+- 🌱 I’m currently learning Nuxt.js, Next.js and some new CSS tricks 🎩

 - 📫 You can find me on:
   - LinkedIn: https://www.linkedin.com/in/otaneto/